Rajkumar-Avachar/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-This is my project in the internship with YBI Foundation.
+This is my project in the Python Programming Internship with YBI Foundation.